 As a result of this cruel policy, more than 5,500 children were separated from their parents between 2017 and 2019.
 This figure is an undercount, however, of the total number of families torn apart, as it only includes parent-children relationships.
 Uncles, grandparents, or older siblings - who often act as the parents of these children - are not included in these government statistics.

 Public data on children who suffered a separation is limited.
 Available data shows, however, that a significant share (41%) of kids separated were under 10 years old when they were taken from their parents.
 A majority (56%), were 10 years old or older.
-The Texas Civil Rights Project recently published a case study of family separations in South Texas since June 2018.
-Their analysis of separations in the McAllen federal courthouse found that separations continue to this day, and the number of children may be larger when considering other relationships outside of the parent-child relationship.
+The Texas Civil Rights Project published in October 2020, a case study of family separations in South Texas since June 2018.
+Their analysis of separations in the McAllen federal courthouse found that separations had continued, and the number of children separated may be larger when considering other relationships outside of the parent-child relationship.

 The TCRP study — which includes separations from an adult that may be an aunt or uncle, cousin or other non-parent relationship — identified at least 939 separations in McAllen alone.
 Some 38% of these separations were from a parent, but at least a quarter were from an adult sibling, 19% from an aunt or uncle, and one-in-ten (8%) were from a cousin.
 About four-in-ten (42%) of the separations were of kids ages 13 to 17.
 Some 8% of the separations were of children younger than 2 years old.